USEPA/ElectricityLCI/README.md

 See the [wiki](http://github.com/USEPA/ElectricityLCI/wiki) for installation and use instructions, descriptions of files, and a list of contributors.

 This code was created as part of a collaboration between US EPA Office of Research and Development (USEPA) and the National Energy Technology Laboratory (NETL) with contributions from the National Renewable Energy Laboratory (NREL) and support from Eastern Research Group (ERG).
+More information on this effort can be found in the [Framework for an Open-Source Life Cycle Baseline for Electricity Consumption in the United States](https://netl.doe.gov/energy-analysis/details?id=4004).

 ## Disclaimer
 This United States Environmental Protection Agency (EPA) and National Energy Technology Laboratory (NETL) GitHub project code is provided on an "as is" basis